rpi-graduate-council/grad-wiki/RPI/The Union.md

 - [The list of restaurants in the Union](https://rpi.sodexomyway.com/en-us/categories/student-union-rathskeller).
 You can also find it [here](https://union.rpi.edu/business-and-service-directory/) together with references and contacts for other services, such as **legal counseling, the mail center, the games room or The Chapel + Cultural Center.**
 - [The RPI Clubhouse](https://www.instagram.com/rpiclubhousepub/).
 Look out for their various **events and promotions**.
 - [The RPI Bookstore](https://www.bkstr.com/rpistore/home).
 The bookstore offers **textbooks** (including rentals), **dorm and office essentials**, as well as a wide selection of **RPI merchandise**.
 You can shop in-person or online.
+- [The Mail Center](https://union.rpi.edu/business-and-service-directory/).
+Graduate students may use the mailing center located in the Union.
+However, students who do not live on campus cannot receive packages here.

 Of course, there are **dining options** **outside of the Union building**, both on-campus and off-campus: